eireninja/webhook-api-worker/memory-bank/systemPatterns.md

 - **Decision**: Use Cloudflare Workers for hosting the API
 - **Rationale**: Provides low latency, global distribution, and simplified scaling without server management

+### Middleware-Based Security
+- **Decision**: Implement security validation as middleware that runs before any route handlers
+- **Rationale**: Ensures all requests are validated consistently, regardless of path or method

 ### Multi-Layered Security
 - **Decision**: Implement defense-in-depth with IP validation and token-based authentication
 - **Rationale**: Provides multiple security barriers to protect against unauthorized access